 HOW TO use the Routing Information Protocol: RIP

-setrip ifn onArgument 'ifn' is the interface number and the value 'p' can be used to specify the Primary (i.e. the Internet connected) interface, and the value "s" can be used to specify the current Secondary (i.e. the private LAN) interface.
-Per default, RIP is disabled on all interfaces.
+setrip ifn onArgument 'ifn' is the interface number and the value 'p' can be used to specify the Primary (i.e. the Internet connected) interface, and the value 's' can be used to specify the Secondary (i.e. the private) interface.

-rips ifnTo turn off RIP, enter the command rip exit from the Console.
+rips ifnTo turn off RIP, enter the command:

 Internet Connection Sharing Modules, Multiple Subnets, How-To Index